elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 [:atom_value, %{a: 123}]
 ```

+For a `GenServer` and other behaviours, this anti-pattern will manifest when scattering calls to `GenServer.call/3` and `GenServer.cast/2` throughout multiple modules, instead of encapsulating all the interaction with the `GenServer` in a single place.

 #### Refactoring

 Instead of spreading direct access to a process abstraction, such as `Agent`, over many places in the code, it is better to refactor this code by centralizing the responsibility for interacting with a process in a single module.
 This refactoring improves maintainability by removing duplicated code; it also allows you to limit the accepted format for shared data, reducing bug-proneness.
 As shown below, the module `Foo.Bucket` is centralizing the responsibility for interacting with the `Agent`.
 Any other place in the code that needs to access shared data must now delegate this action to `Foo.Bucket`.
 Also, `Foo.Bucket` now only allows data to be shared in `Map` format.